YangLiu1024/LearnAndShare/repo-manage-tools/git-subtree.md

 Assume that we have a repository [Host repo](https://github.com/YangLiu1024/GitSubTreeTestHostRepo), add we want to split its icons folder to [Split repo](https://github.com/YangLiu1024/GitSubTreeTestSplitRepo), and add a sub repository [Leaf repo](https://github.com/YangLiu1024/GitSubTreeTestLeafRepo).

 ### Split sub folder icons
-the command format: `git subtree split --prefix=<path-to-sub-folder> --branch <branch-name> --squash`
+the command format: `git subtree split --prefix=<path-to-sub-folder> --branch <branch-name>`

-this command will extract all previously commits of sub folder to generate a new branch which named <branch-name>, `--squash` is optional, which means wrap all previously commits into one commit.
+this command will extract all previously commits of sub folder to generate a new branch which named <branch-name>

 for our case, first, cd to `Host repo` folder, then execute
 ```git